zishanqin/zishanqin/README.md

 ### Hi there 👋
-I am a girl programmer who is committed to becoming an all-round researcher.
+I am a programmer who is committed to becoming an all-round researcher.
 - I am an active competitive programmer.
 - I enjoy programming in C++ and Python, and can also code in Java, Haskell, Ada, Assembly and so on.
 - I am currently studying in the field of AI & ML & TCS, and I love to research on CV & DL & NN related optimisation questions.